 10.3 The Tribunal has assessed the comparable evidence submitted by the Appellant as set out in Appendix 1.
-While noting that they do indeed give some information regarding the local market, it finds that they are of limited value in ascertaining the NAV.
+While noting that they do indeed give information regarding the local market, with the exception of comparison 1, it finds that they are of limited value in ascertaining the NAV.
 This is due to the fact they have locational differences, relate to lettings that have not transacted and relate to properties that have sold or are for sale.

-10.4 The Tribunal considers that the actual letting of the subject property referred to as KRT 1, for the Respondent as set out in Appendix 2 hereto and also referred to by the Appellant in eveidence be very relevant given the timing of the letting.
+10.4 The Tribunal considers that Comparison 1 for the Appellant as set out in Appendix 1 hereto (and referred to as KRT 1 for the Respondent as set out in Appendix 2) to be very relevant given the timing of the letting and the fact it relates to an adjacent unit albeit smaller in size.
 While the Tribunal acknowledges that the NER for the one year letting is less than the NAV, it cannot overlook the fact that incentives can be specific to particular lettings and may not be representative of hypothetical lettings.
 It cannot ignore the full level of rent that becomes payable within 6 months of the valuation date when the incentives are exhausted.
 This is significantly in excess of the NER proposed by the Appellant.
 It is also persuasive in that despite the substantial level of vacant and available property in the town and despite that no binding contract exists and the existing occupier is free to leave, the letting continues to operate at the level of the NAV since March 2016.

 10.5 The Tribunal has assessed all of the KRTs put forward by the Respondent.
-It finds that with the exception of KRT1 as set out in Appendix 2 hereto, the NER of each of these transactions are in excess of the general NAV of \in 150 per sq m Zone A for these secondary locations.
+It finds that with the exception of KRT1 as set out in Appendix 2 hereto, the NER of each of these transactions are in excess of the general NAV of \notin 150 per sq m Zone A for these secondary locations.

 10.6 The Tribunal accepts that the subject property has unique attributes which have been asserted by the Appellant and acknowledged Respondent.
 It further accepts that internal mall locations are suffering adversely in comparison to alternative retail locations.
-There is insufficient evidence to demonstrate that the secondary Zone A rate should be less than €150 per sq m Zone A. However, the subject property has unique attributes and is disadvantaged by a lack of street profile which would be a significant consideration for any hypothetical occupier.
-The Tribunal considers that a discount of 10% should be applied to the Zone A rate of €150 per sq m to reflect this inferior frontage and internal trading location.
+There is insufficient evidence to demonstrate that the secondary Zone A rate should be less than $\notin 150$ per sq m Zone A. However, the subject property has unique attributes and is disadvantaged by a lack of street profile which would be a significant consideration for any hypothetical occupier.
+The Tribunal considers that a discount of 10% should be applied to the Zone A rate of $\notin 150$ per sq m to reflect this inferior frontage and internal trading location.